SudiDav/TryCatch/README.md

 >>>>>>> develop

 3. App Description
-  This is an Event app that helps the local community to organise events for the Tech geeks community and specifically for the dotnet geeks.
+  This is an Event app that helps the local community to organise events for the Tech geeks community.